naviabbot/winget-spinup/readme.md

 Ensure you have `winget` installed.
 If you don't, (Like if you installed from an early version of Win10), get the [App Installer](https://apps.microsoft.com/store/detail/app-installer/9NBLGGH4NNS1?hl=en-us&gl=us) from the Microsoft Store.

 1. Download the Zip file
+2. Unzip the Zip file
-2. Open up Powershell or Windows Terminal.
+3. Open up Powershell or Windows Terminal.
+4. `cd ~\Downloads\winget-spinup-main`
-3. `winget install -i spinup-install.json -e`
+5. `winget install -i spinup-install.json -e`

 That'll do it.
 Just follow the prompts as the pop up.